yashmadan123/mslearn-openai/Instructions/Labs/04-code-generation.md

     pip install openai==1.13.3
     ```

-6. Add the necessary code for configuring the client.
+6. open the code file for your preferred language.
+In the function that calls the Azure OpenAI model, under the comment **Format and send the request to the model**, add the code to format and send the request to the model.

     **C#**
     `Program.cs`